 new classification: Symphyotrichum novae-angliae

 This North American native species has showy masses of frilly light purple/violet, 1 1/2 inch flowers on tall strong stems forming a ‘bushy’ plant.
-A good candidate for restorations, wildlife habitat, prairie landscaping and wetlands.
+New England Aster is a good candidate for restorations, wildlife habitat, prairie landscaping and wetlands.

 As a late-season source of both pollen and nectar, asters provide the last opportunity to for many bee colonies to forage.
 Aster pollen serves as an important late season food source for a variety of bees, butterflies, and other pollinators including the next generation of bumblebee queens foraging prior to entering winter dormancy.